neogame49/Weather/README.md

 # Weather
  **Weather** is an iOS weather app developed in Objective-C language.
-The app can support all IOS devices since version 7.0 and later.
+The app can support all IOS devices since version 7.0 and later .

 ## Features
 * Weather forecast for 24 regions of Ukranian